ryuhonllc/mls2/README.md

 ## command line arguments

 make your code easier to run.
 Start with `begins` and then add parameters as needed.
+Check out the low pass filter and animation example.

-## ipython notebook
+## ipython/jupyter notebook

 I don't find this to be great for development, but it is great for sharing.
+Because many of these examples are in notebooks, I'm not covering this directly.

 ## visualization